 In 1986, Buffett bought a used Falcon aircraft for $850,000.
 As he had become increasingly recognizable, it was no longer comfortable for him to fly commercially.
 The idea of the luxury was a lifestyle that was hard for him to accept, but he loved the jet immensely.
 The passion for jets eventually, in part, led him to purchase Executive Jet in the 90s.

 The 80s went on with Berkshire increasing in value as if on cue, the only bump in the road being the crash of 1987.
 Warren, who wasn't upset about the market correction, calmly checked the price of his company and went back to work.
 It was representative of how he viewed stocks and businesses in general.
-This was one of "Mr. Market's" temporary aberrations.
-It was quite a strong one; fully one-fourth of Berkshire's market cap was wiped out.
+This was one of Mr. Market's temporary aberrations.
+One-fourth of Berkshire's market cap was wiped out.
 Unfazed, Warren plowed on.

 He immediately thought of Buffett, whom he called.
 Warren confessed to being the culprit and requested they don't speak of it until he was legally required to disclose his holdings at the 5% threshold.
-Within a few months, Berkshire owned 7% of the company or $1.02 billion dollars worth of the stock.
+Within a few months, Berkshire owned 7% of the company, or $1.02 billion dollars worth of the stock.
 Within three years, Buffett's Coca-Cola stock would be worth more than the entire value of Berkshire when he made the investment.

-Warren Buffett's Money and Reputation On the Line During the Solomon Scandal
+Money and Reputation On the Line During the Solomon Scandal

 Buffet at the Turn of the Millennium

 During the remainder of the 1990s, the stock catapulted as high as $80,000 per share.
-Even with this astronomical feat, as the dot-com frenzy began to take hold, Warren Buffett was accused of "losing his touch".
-In 1999, when Berkshire reported a net increase of 0.5% per share, several newspapers ran stories about the demise of the "Oracle of Omaha".
+Even with this astronomical feat, as the dot-com frenzy began to take hold, Warren Buffett was accused of "losing his touch."
+In 1999, when Berkshire reported a net increase of 0.5% per share, several newspapers ran stories about the demise of the "Oracle of Omaha."